satwik-goyal/satwik-goyal/README.md

 ## Hi there!

 ### Hello world!
 I am Satwik Goyal.
 I am currently pursuing an MEng in Computer Science at the University of Manchester.
-I love playing Table Tennis and If you want to connect with me please use one of the socials.
+I love playing table tennis, and if you want to connect with me, please use one of my social media accounts.
 ---
-### Interesting Fact about me: I have played sitar for 5 years.
+### Interesting fact about me: I have played sitar for 5 years.